christo/revenge/README.md

 * sharing, permissions
 * enable multiple people to do analysis of files, to store, share and collaborate on the analysis of files
+* search github and elsewhere for existing databases of software.
+Maybe model database sources?
+Try for md5 or sha content hashes for file identification. archive.org software entries have multiple stored in xml files, e.g. see https://archive.org/download/BoloMacintosh which is part of https://archive.org/details/softwarelibrary_mac

 ## Done